MaZderMind/osm-history-renderer/TUTORIAL.md

 ## system requirements
-This tutorial was testet on a Debian 6.0.3 i386 box with 512 MB of RAM and a single Core.
+This tutorial was testet on a Debian 6.0.3 i386 box with 1 GB of RAM and a single Core.
 Rendering was not really fast but it worked.